-There are loads of telescope deals on the market right now and Cyber Monday is here with many telescope manufacturers giving generous telescope deals.
+There are loads of telescope deals on the market right now and as the holidays are here, many telescope manufacturers are giving generous telescope deals.
 If you're trying to scope out the top discounts, our round-up will guide you in the right direction.
 We've also made sure to include something to suit every level of stargazing experience and size of budget, so there's a telescope deal out there for everyone.
-Be sure to check out our 10 best Cyber Monday telescope deals we've seen so far.

 We've also made sure to only include telescope deals from reputable retailers too, so you know you're getting a good deal.
 It's also worth noting that some of the best telescopes are on sale too and because we keep this page updated year-round, it's always worth checking back.
 Plus if you would like to check out more telescope content, you can always read our round-ups of the best telescopes for beginners and telescopes on Amazon.

 To make navigation easier, we've split this guide up into sections for US and UK based deals and if you're looking for a cost-effective alternative for your astronomy experience, checking out the best binoculars and binoculars deals could be worth it.
-However, if you want the best telescope deals on the market, check out our round-up below.
+However, if you want the best telescope deals this holiday season, check out our round-up below.

 - More top deals: Telescopes on Amazon (opens in new tab)

 - See the latest discounts: Telescope at Walmart (opens in new tab)

 - Browse the sales: Telescopes at Best Buy (opens in new tab)